 Entire Agreement.
 This Agreement sets forth the entire agreement and understanding of the parties relating to the subject matter herein and supersedes all prior or contemporaneous discussions, understandings and agreements, whether oral or written, between them relating to the subject matter hereof.
+Until a definitive agreement has been executed, no party shall have an obligation to make, consider, or accept any offer in connection with the proposed transaction.

 Amendments and Waivers.
 No modification of or amendment to this Agreement, nor any waiver of any rights under this Agreement, shall be effective unless in writing signed by the parties to this Agreement.
 No delay or failure to require performance of any provision of this Agreement shall constitute a waiver of that provision as to that or any other instance.